IdeasLabUT/Multivariate-Community-Hawkes/readme.md

 ### Dependencies

 - CHIP model's code is added as a submodule in the directory `CHIP-Network-Model`.
 - `DyNetworkX` package, used for motif count experiments, is also included as a directory.

-- Modified `hawkes` repository by Steve Morse for model simulation.
+- Modified `hawkes` repository by Steve Morse for model simulation (included as a directory).

 ### Requirements